Mr-Robot-EvC/AndreEdson93L/README.md

 ---

 ### **Interests**
-Remote work, cloud platforms, tech innovations, and continuous learning in IT.
+Tech innovations, and continuous learning in IT.

 ---